Hausach: Politics

 Hausach has two boroughs (Stadtteile): Hausach and Einbach.

-The town council has 18 seats.
-The last election on May 25, 2014, gave the Free Voters as well as the Christian Democratic Union six of them.
-The Social Democratic Party took four seats, and the Greens two.
+The town council has 18 seats with a municipal election being held every 5 years.

 Hausach twinned with Arbois, France in 1974.
 The 45th anniversary of that twinning was celebrated by a visit of 37 German functionaries to Arbois on 15 October 2019.

+Mayor

+The mayor of Hausach is Wolfgang Hermann, who was elected in 2017.

 Coat of Arms

 Hausach's coat of arms displays half-timber framework of a gable in red on a field of white.
 The oldest town seals used in Hausach, dating back to 1453, used a house of timber, then stone, and then from 1655 of a half-timber design.
 This last symbol became the one permanently associated with Hausach by 1771.

+Demographics

+As of mid-2023, Hausach had a population of 5,800.
+865 of these people (~1.5%) were foreigners while the other 4,935 were German.

 Transportation

 Hausach is served by the Kinzig Valley Railway and the Black Forest Railway and is connected to Germany's network of Federal highways by Bundesstraße 33.